ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - Make sure only Data Stewards can create, close, or reopen contexts
 - Users can only see upload contexts that they have a valid claim for
 - Data Stewards can see all upload contexts
-- Claims are *not* revoked when upload context is closed
 - Work packages are revoked/invalidated when upload context is closed
 - Users cannot create work packages for closed contexts
 - UCS rejects http requests for closed contexts even with a valid WOT